 As the company starts growing, though, the founder no longer has that kind of time, so it’s passed on to managers.
 Managers in rapidly growing companies are often new to the position, and likely don’t have the same clarity of vision as the company’s executives.
 They want to find great talent, but there are barriers.
 Some managers don’t want to be overshadowed by the people they hire.
 Others don’t have experience evaluating soft-skills that make or break a new hire.

 To avoid unintentional bias, wildly varying criteria in the hiring process, or short-term talent pickups that balloon HR expenses, a clearly defined process is needed.
 Use assessments to take the emotion out of the process.
 Also, allow time for the managers to transition into their new role.
 Don’t just hand it over to them at once.
-Sit in on interviews and provide feedback so they know what you expect during the hiring process.
+Sit in on interviews (click here for a list of the best video interviewing software) and provide feedback so they know what you expect during the hiring process.

 Filling Top-Level Positions